 Author

 print("Network Info:", network_info)

-In this example, we use the psutil library to gather various system information.
-We use the cpu_times() function to get CPU usage information, virtual_memory() to get memory information, disk_usage() to get disk usage information, and net_io_counters() to get network information.
+In this example, we're using the psutil library to gather a bunch of system information.
+For instance, the cpu_times() function helps us get CPU usage data, virtual_memory() gives us memory info, disk_usage() provides details on disk usage, and net_io_counters() lets us see network activity.

-The psutil library provides a wide range of functions for monitoring system resources, process management, and network usage.
-It can be used in various ways to gather information about the system and its environment, which can be used by malware authors to identify targets, evade detection, and steal sensitive information, for more information about the library consult the official documentation at https://pypi.org/project/psutil/.
+The psutil library is packed with functions for monitoring system resources, managing processes, and keeping an eye on network usage.
+It's pretty versatile and can be used to gather system and environment info, which unfortunately, can also be exploited by malware creators to target systems, dodge detection, and swipe sensitive data.
+If you want to dive deeper, you can check out the official documentation at https://pypi.org/project/psutil/.

-I hope this article provides you with a comprehensive understanding of file manipulation and system information in Python for malware development.
+I hope this article gives you a solid understanding of file manipulation and system information in Python, especially in the context of malware development.

+Author